Griffinhale/tastebuds_containerized/docs/api.md

 # API Guide

 Base path is `API_PREFIX` (default `/api`).
 Authenticated routes expect `Authorization: Bearer <access_token>`.
 Register/login/refresh return both access and refresh tokens and also set httpOnly cookies for browser clients.
+When using the proxy, base URL is `https://localhost` and the dev cert is self-signed (use `curl -k` or trust the cert).

 ## Health & Docs
 - `GET /health` and `GET /api/health` return `{"status":"ok","ingestion":{"sources":{},"issues":[]}}`.
 When a connector circuit is open or a connector's last call failed, `status` flips to `degraded` and `ingestion.issues` lists the affected sources/operations along with the last error or remaining cooldown.
 - `GET /api/ops/queues` (auth required) reports Redis/RQ health: queue sizes, worker presence, scheduler counts, and Redis server info.
 Useful for spotting stalled jobs or empty workers.
-- OpenAPI/Swagger UI: `/docs` (served from the API service).
+- OpenAPI/Swagger UI: `/docs` (proxied to the API service).

 ## Auth
 Browser clients receive httpOnly cookies (`access_token`, `refresh_token`) on login/register/refresh; tokens are also returned in the JSON response for non-browser callers.